 Students attending the University of Tennessee Space Institute (UTSI) have access to several types of financial aid.
-Awards are made primarily to full-time students and most are based on academic merit rather than demonstrated need.
+Awards are made primarily to full-time on campus students and most are based on academic merit rather than demonstrated need.
 Although there are no deadlines for submitting assistantship/fellowship applications, awards will be made as opportunities become available.
 Therefore, early submission enhances a student’s chance of receiving an offer.
 An application can be completed when applying for admission to the UTSI campus online or you can request an application using the contact information below.

 Phone: (931) 393-7234